furyahub/furynode/docs/proposals/asymmetric-adds.md

 # Asymmetric Liquidity Adds

-Furynoded does not currently support asymmetric liquidity adds.
+Furynd does not currently support asymmetric liquidity adds.
 This document proposes a procedure which would allow asymmetric adds.

 ## Symmetric Adds